 - Governing bodies and proprietors should ensure there is an effective child protection policy in place together with a behaviour policy and a staff behaviour policy (code of conduct).
 These should be provided to all staff - including temporary staff and volunteers - on induction.
-The child protection policy should describe procedures which are in accordance with government guidance and refer to locally agreed interagency procedures put in place by the LSCB, be updated annually, and be available publicly either via the school or college website or by other means. - Headteachers and principals should ensure that the policies and procedures adopted by governing bodies and proprietors, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff.
+The child protection policy should describe procedures which are in accordance with government guidance and refer to locally agreed interagency procedures, be updated annually, and be available publicly either via the school or college website or by other means. - Headteachers and principals should ensure that the policies and procedures adopted by governing bodies and proprietors, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff.